Xandria: History

 On 5 February 2013, the band announced on their website and Facebook page their new bass player Steven Wussow, along with the message that they would enter the studio again for their next studio album the same year.

 On 25 October 2013, the band announced on their website that Kraller had left the band to pursue a different career and announced Dutch Ex Libris singer Dianne van Giersbergen as their new vocalist.
 Sacrificium was released in the following year.
-The year after, the band released their first EP titled Fire & Ashes on 31 July 2015.
+The year after, the band released their first EP, titled Fire & Ashes, on 31 July 2015.

-Their seventh album, Theater of Dimensions was released on 27 January 2017.
+Their seventh album, Theater of Dimensions, was released on 27 January 2017.
 Following the release of the album, Xandria embarked on a few shows in Europe including their first headlining tour in North America with Kobra and the Lotus and Once Human in May 2017.
 Due to personal reasons, Xandria had cancelled their upcoming second half of the US tour as well as the Russian tour.
 Aeva Maurelle from the band Aeverium was the temporary vocalist for the European dates in the fall.

-On 13 September 2017, Dianne posted on her Facebook page that she had left Xandria.
-This due to having received pressure to perform from Xandria's management and the band while being physically unable to, giving her stress confirmed by doctors.
-Two days later on 15 September 2017, ex-vocalist Manuela Kraller shared a message to the public on her Facebook page, revealing that her reason to leave four years earlier was exactly the same one.
+On 13 September 2017, Dianne posted on her Facebook page that she had left Xandria, due to having received pressure to perform from Xandria's management and the band while being physically unable to, giving her stress confirmed by doctors.
+Two days later, ex-vocalist Manuela Kraller shared a message to the public on her Facebook page, revealing that her reason to leave four years earlier was exactly the same one.
 She praised Dianne for having the courage to be open about the situation to the public, which she did not dare to at the time, but now finally did.
 Ex-vocalist Lisa Middelhauve also released a statement about Dianne's departure on the same day.
-She herein did not only speak about herself but also about ex-bassplayer Nils Middelhauve, whom she was married to at the time he was in the band but is now divorced from.
+She herein did not only speak about herself but also about ex-bassist Nils Middelhauve, whom she was married to at the time he was in the band but is now divorced from.
 It can be concluded that he too left Xandria under negative circumstances.
 Guitarist Phillip Restemeier spoke about the reason behind Dianne's departure in an interview during the European tour.

 In 2019, Steven Wussow was later confirmed to have become the new bass player for the German power metal band Orden Ogan on 16 October 2019, signaling his departure from Xandria after one performance that year.